-For best job search results use different resumes if you were applying for a sales executive positing in a foodservice company and an oil and gas sales position.
-If you have multiple job targets tailor each resume to optimize the outcome.
+For best job search results, use different resumes to apply for a sales executive posting in a food service company and an oil and gas sales position.
+Suppose you have multiple job targets tailor each resume to optimize the outcome.

 Scrutinize the job posting and identify any keywords the company is interested in for their new employee.
 Make sure you include these buzzwords throughout your resume, as well as in your areas of expertise and professional summary.
 If the keywords they list do not apply to your capabilities, then leave them off.
 Only include those skills that are relevant to the expertise you exhibit professionally.

 Some soft skills that companies may be looking for and that can be included in your sales resume include: